 Grace was awarded a Bachelor of Medical Science (Pathology)/Bachelor of Forensic Biotechnology double degree in 2015 from Charles Sturt University, Wagga Wagga.
 After moving to Newcastle, she completed a Bachelor of Biomedical Science (Honours First Class) qualification in 2016 under the supervision of Prof. Simon Keely and A/Prof. Jay Horvat, investigating the development of immune responses to food proteins following antibiotic treatment.

-Upon completion of my PhD, I am planning to continue my work on the immune system in functional GI conditions as a post-doctoral researcher.
+I would like to continue my work on the immune system in functional and organic GI conditions through our partnerships in the NHMRC CRE for Digestive Health with the John Hunter Hospital Gastroenterology, Surgical and Neurology programs.
 The broad focus of this research will be how food and microbial antigens are associated with the immune response in such conditions.
 In addition, I am interested in investigating how the immune system is impacted by the extra-intestinal consequences of functional GI disorders, such as sleep disturbances and chronic fatigue.
 I also hope to continue expanding on the work from my Honours year, looking at how homeostatic disturbances in the small intestine may drive development of food allergies and non-allergic food intolerances in response to antibiotic modulation of the microbiota.